Friday, December 14, 2012

 Our drinks at Clive's

 Finally, feeling like we had seen enough for the night, we headed back to our hotel knowing we saved the best thing for last: Clive's Classic Lounge.
 I had heard that this was one of the best bars in Victoria and one of the best hotel bars in the world.
 Their drink list is impressive.
 They make their own bitters, liquors, and have great food.
 The place was slammed but we found a cozy booth with that classic hotel lounge feel.
 We enjoyed a "Jessica Rabbit" with housemade cherry brandy and a list of other ingredients.
 Dale had a "Humboldt" with chai tea infused bitters.
 The drinks were fantastic.
 We easily could have spent 3 hours and a few hundred dollars here.
 The service was amazing and impeccable.
 We were given two complimentary kobe beef sliders for being hotel guests.
 I wish I had room in my belly for 6.
 They were the world's most perfect slider.
 Our night had to come to end and we regretfully said goodnight to Clive's.
+Our first trip without the kids was turning out to be a smashing success.
+We hoped to sleep in until 11 the next day but only made it to 9.
+That still sleeping in--especially when our kids wake up at 6.
+I felt very lucky to wake up to a beautiful city, drink my coffee, and read my paper next to my hubby with no one to interrupt.
+The time was ticking and we wished that we had booked 2 nights instead of just 1.
+We sadly had to say goodbye to our wonderful hotel.

 This eclair was damn delicious